fpenzar/Intro_to_ML/report_1.md

 #### Regression

+Regression models are used to predict a continuous numeric value based on input features.
 For the regression problem, the goal will be to predict the value of `Gross Tertiary Education Enrollment`.
-Variables used for the prediction will include:
+Attributes used for the prediction will include:
 * GDP
 * Life Expectancy
 * Continent